-The Corporate Transparency Act is a federal law that takes effect on January 1st, 2024, and is designed to prevent the misuse of companies for illicit activities such as money laundering, terrorism financing, tax fraud, and other financial crimes.
+This is a new requirement by the Corporate Transparency Act (CTA), a federal law designed to prevent the misuse of companies for illicit activities such as money laundering, terrorism financing, tax fraud, and other financial crimes.

-It achieves this by mandating certain businesses to disclose their “beneficial owners” to the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.
+It achieves this by mandating certain businesses to file a BOI report in which they disclose their “beneficial owners” to the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.

 The CTA primarily affects small businesses that are formed under the laws of a U.S. state or territory, or foreign businesses registered to do business in the U.S. larger companies, nonprofits, and many other entities are exempt, as they are already subject to similar reporting requirements.